-In January 2018, we adopted an amended compensation policy for our non-employee directors.
-The amended policy provides for the following compensation amounts payable in cash, or upon election by such non-employee director, in shares of unrestricted common stock: (i) each non-employee director, other than the Chair of the Board is entitled to receive an annual fee of \$50,000, (ii) the Chair of our Audit Committee is entitled to receive an annual fee from us of \$15,000 and other members of our Audit Committee are entitled to receive \$7,500; (iv) the Chair of our Compensation Committee is entitled to receive an annual fee from us of \$10,000 and other members of our Compensation Committee are entitled to receive \$6,000; and (v) the Chair of our Nominating and Corporate

-Governance Committee is entitled to receive an annual fee from us of \$7,500 and other members are entitled to receive \$4,000.
-In addition, in September 2018, our Board approved an additional annual fee of \$20,000 for the position of Vice Chair.
+We maintain a policy pursuant to which our non-employee directors receive annualized compensation.
+The policy provides for the following compensation amounts payable in cash, or upon election by such non-employee director, in shares of unrestricted common stock: (i) each non-employee director is entitled to receive an annual fee of \$50,000; (ii) the chairman of the board is entitled to receive an additional annual fee of \$20,000; (iv) the chair of our audit committee is entitled to receive an annual fee of \$15,000 and other members of our audit committee are entitled to receive \$7,500; (v) the chair of our compensation committee is entitled to receive an annual fee of \$10,000 and other members of our compensation committee are entitled to receive \$6,000; and (vi) the chair of our nominating and corporate governance committee is entitled to receive an annual fee of \$8,000 and other members are entitled to receive \$4,000.